fctr-id/okta-ai-agent/README.md

 pip install -r requirements.txt
 ```

-4. Create a `.env` file in the project root with your configurations:
+4. Rename the `.env.sample` file in the project root to `.env` and update it with your configurations:
 ```ini
 # Okta Configuration
 OKTA_CLIENT_ORGURL=https://your-dev-instance.okta.com